The Chinese streaming platform iQIYI announced the launch of the country's first “virtual idol variety show.”

 Savings first

-Managing a royal idol costs money.
-We need to protect his image, avoid communication errors, exploit the wave until (as in the case of boybands) he gets old.
-Behind the choice of iQIYI, the network behind this new talent for virtual idols, there is mainly the desire to cut expenses.
+Managing a real idol costs money.
+We need to protect his image, avoid communication errors, exploit the wave until (as in the case of boy bands) he grows old.
+Behind the choice of iQIYI, the network behind this new talent for virtual idols, there is mainly the desire to cut costs.
 Fewer humans involved, fewer unknowns and less money.
-The official press release launching Dimension Nova enthusiastically mentions things like a "full 3D virtual environment" and a "non-linear manufacturing process," whatever that might mean.
+The official press release launching Dimension Nova enthusiastically mentions things like a “full 3D virtual environment” and a “non-linear manufacturing process,” whatever that might mean.

-The part of the press release that makes you think the most though (and also a little disturbing) is this:
+The part of the statement that makes you think the most (and also a little worrying) is this:

-iQIYI believes these innovative production techniques will be the driving forces behind the rise of variety shows based on virtual idols
+iQIYI believes these innovative production techniques will be the driving forces behind the rise of virtual idol-based variety shows

 A growing trend